As the novel coronavirus spreads to cities all over the world, it might change your job interview.

 Global employers are canceling face-to-face interviews

-Many large global employers, including Google, LinkedIn, Amazon, and Facebook have completely canceled in-person job interviews for the foreseeable future to protect both employers and candidates.
+Many large global employers and hiring managers, including Google, LinkedIn, Amazon, and Facebook have completely canceled in-person job interviews for the foreseeable future to protect both employers and candidates.

 Upcoming college graduates are extremely impacted, as well.In one large scale example, accounting firm PwC has moved in-person office visits and interviews to video-conferences for over one thousand new graduates with offers to work there.